 - Occurrence of running away from home for at least twice a month and absence from school

 Treatment of CD

-Conduct disorder can be treated by a multimodal approach which includes family therapy, behavioral modification and pharmacotherapy.
+Conduct disorder can be treated by a multimodal approach which includes family therapy, behavioral modification, and pharmacotherapy.
 Family therapy is aimed at increasing communication skills and family interaction.
-Positive attitude and spending more time with children can help alter the patient’s behavior.
+A positive attitude and spending more time with children can help alter the patient’s behavior.
 Behavioral approach includes anger management and social improvement skills.

 There is no medication for conduct disorders.
 Pharmacotherapy is directed at specific symptoms.
 Symptom-control medications that are generally used are:

 - Selective serotonin reuptake inhibitor (SSRIs)